Bobr2004/Bobr2004/README.md

 ## 👋 Hi, I'm Bohdan Shovkoplias

 I'm a 19-year-old, 3rd-year Computer Science student at Taras Shevchenko University.
-Passionate about front-end development, I aim to create efficient, user-friendly applications.
-I enjoy diving deep into both front-end and back-end technologies, with a keen interest in advancing my knowledge in cloud platforms and modern web frameworks.
+Passionate about front-end development and agile project management, I strive to create efficient, user-centered applications.
+I enjoy diving into both front-end and back-end technologies, always looking to improve my project planning and team collaboration skills.

 ---

 ### 👨‍💻 About Me
-- 🌱 I’m currently expanding my skills with **Remix** and **AWS**.
+- 🌱 Currently expanding my skills with **Remix** and exploring advanced **Agile methodologies**.
-- 💼 I'm skilled in both front-end and back-end development, with a primary focus on front-end.
+- 💼 Strong foundation in both front-end and back-end development, with a focus on creating user-friendly applications.
-- 🎓 Studying at Taras Shevchenko University in Computer Science, I enjoy tackling new challenges and working on innovative projects.
+- 🎓 Studying Computer Science at Taras Shevchenko University, where I take on new challenges and work on innovative projects.

 ---